towersvault/shinpokered/README.md

   - Poisoning moves discouraged against poison types
   - Added some strategy to handle when the player uses fly/dig
   - Slightly preference regular effectiveness moves if STAB exists (25% chance per move)
+  - Slightly discourage a move 25% of the time if it hits neutral with no STAB
+    - Wherein a special move is being used on a 'mon with greater attack than special stat
+    - Wherein a physical move is being used on a 'mon with greater special than attack stat

 - Trainer ai routine #4 is no longer unused.
 It now does rudimentary trainer switching.
   - 25% chance to switch if active pkmn is below 1/3 HP and player also outspeeds AI